 Xavier's Board of Trustees requires all undergraduate students (domestic and International with F1 and J1 Visas), who are taking 12 credit hours or more, to have major medical health insurance.
 Therefore, Xavier's McGrath Health and Wellness Center will assess a charge to new and transfer undergraduate students' bursar accounts beginning the week of November 19, 2018 for Spring 2019 semester.
 The cost (premium) of this policy is $1,818.00 for the remaining portion of the academic year.
 The policy period begins January 1, 2019 and ends August 14, 2019.
 If a student is already covered by a major medical health insurance plan, they should waive the cost by visiting www.xavier.edu/waive and completing an online waiver request.
 If accepted, the premium will be reversed and posted to the student's bursar account within 24-48 hours.
-The waiver website will not be available until the week of November 19, 2018.
-THE DEADLINE TO WAIVE THE INSURANCE IS JANUARY 31, 2019.
+The waiver website was available the week of November 19, 2018.
+THE DEADLINE TO WAIVE THE INSURANCE WAS JANUARY 31, 2019.
 After January 31, 2019, you will not be able to waive the insurance and will be responsible for paying the premium.

 The insurance provider is United Healthcare and the premium charge/waiver is administered through Academic Health Plans (AHP).